ramer2026/qorvo-uwb-localization/README.md

 ### iii.
 Build Instructions

-**Firmware:** No build required - stock Qorvo DK firmware is used.
-If you need to reflash:
+**Firmware:** No build required.
+The stock Qorvo DK sample ranging application is used as-is.
-> *(Fill in the Qorvo SDK build command, e.g.: `west build -b qm35825_dk` and `west flash`)*

-**Host software:** No build required - pure Python scripts, run directly.
+**Host software:** No build required.
+All scripts run directly with Python.

 ### iv.
 Flashing and Provisioning

 1. Connect the DK board via USB.
-2. Flash the pre-built firmware binary from the Qorvo SDK package.
+2. Flash the pre-built firmware binary from the Qorvo UWB SDK sample apps.
-3. No pairing keys or provisioning are required for this experiment - anchors and tag use default session IDs.
+3. No pairing keys or provisioning needed - anchors and tag use default session IDs from the SDK.

-> *(Fill in the exact flash command or GUI steps for your specific DK programmer.)*

 ### v.
 Running the Demo